-The participants, comprising 133 adult men and 17 adult women, with an age range of $36 \pm$ 10 years, were included based on DSM-5 and ICD-10 criteria for drug dependence.
+The participants, comprising 133 adult men and 17 adult women, with an age range of 36 ± 10 years, were included based on DSM-5 and ICD-10 criteria for drug dependence.
 The selection process involved a clinical interview conducted by two experienced psychiatrists and a questionnaire to collect information on the type of substance use disorder and its behavioral impact.
 Individuals with severe psychiatric disorders were excluded from the study.

 The reference group, consisting of 74 men and 26 women with an age range of 41.2 ± 16.1 years and no history of substance use or psychiatric disorders, was chosen from the same hospital.
-Approval for the study protocol was granted by the ethical review board of TUMS.
+The ethical review board of TUMS approved the study protocol.